yao-creative/yiyaotan-site/content/work/_index.md

 Before that, I wrote my Master's thesis in Complexity Economics / Mathematics on the geometry of supply chain networks in Oxford.
 During my undergraduate, I worked for 7 months at Huawei Research Paris to build sparse transformers for image segmentation.
 I'm dynamic and perpetually curious.
 Through my experiences, I've gradually figured out that I enjoy my work most when it sits at the intersection of research and engineering.
 Some references I enjoy include Eugene Yan's ML blog, Paul Graham's work, and tidbits that guide me in my work, such as Heilmeier's Catechism.

-I'm broadly interested in AI and data engineering, ML, algorithms, software engineering, but the space is vast and I know that I still don't know a lot.
+I'm broadly interested in AI ML, algorithms, software engineering, but the space is vast and I know that I still don't know a lot.

 In the midst of the craziness, I believe good things come when we figure out complicated things, and the world is always growing.